FazilaRubab/comparative-kmeans-clustering/README.md

-# comparative-kmeans-clustering
+# K-Means Clustering: Euclidean vs Mahalanobis distances
-Compares the performance of the K-Means algorithm using the Mahalanobis distance instead of the standard Euclidean distance on 2 dimensional linearly correlated elliptical data.
+Compares the performance of the K-Means algorithm equipped with Euclidean and Mahalanobis distance respectively on 2 dimensional linearly correlated elliptical data.